popoyuyu/capstone/capstone-proposal.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 - Messenger chat function for users to directly contact each other with
-- Integrated map showing location of each users prefrence of gym location maybe using googles map api
+- Integrated map showing location of each users prefrence of gym location maybe using googles map api or openlayers seems like a good 2nd choice.
+If these don't work there is a list of potential apis I could use.
 - Host on firebase

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?